mayaanne/foundations/week-1/git-github-primer.md

 ### Learning Competencies
 By the end of this exploration, you should

-- Be able to compare git and GitHub
 - Be able to explain what version control is and does
+- Understand the difference between git and GitHub
 - Have tried a git demo